our authors

 As the mother of a non-binary gay child, the author became increasingly interested in LGBTQ history, and in particular, Dr. Magnus Hirschfeld and The Institute of Sexual Science in Berlin.
 Tillie, Ruth, James, and Ernesto came to life as she studied the Nazi destruction of The Institute of Sexual Science and their burning of all of Dr. Hirschfeld’s research on the LGBTQ community members of Berlin and the surrounding areas.
 This is her debut novel.

+In the early 1990s, a young woman named Thea while dealing with the onset of her beloved grandmother’s dementia, discovers secrets hidden away that her grandmother never intended for her to uncover.
 Alternating between Tillie’s perspective during the waning days of the Weimar Republic and Thea’s perspective in the ’90s as her grandmother’s secret history is revealed, the novel follows the lives of two gay couples—Tillie and Ruth, and their best friends, James and Ernesto—trying to navigate falling in love, thriving in their gay community, and coming to terms with the danger they are in just by being who they are.
 Fans of The Alice Network (Kate Quinn) and The Nightingale (Kristin Hannah) will find Give My Love to Berlin an intense and emotional experience that not only captures the epic panorama of Adolf Hitler’s rise to power in Germany but illuminates a part of history seldom seen: the war on the LGBTQ community.

 Contact - Mira Perrizo